-- Online banking arrangements are in place for the CIHT main account and Appian Trading Ltd. Administrator rights to set up new users currently reside with the Director of Corporate & Business Services. - Other authorised levels of access are to set as follows.
+- Online banking arrangements are in place for the CIHT main account and Appian Trading Ltd. Overall administrator rights to set up new users and change permission levels currently resides with the Director of Corporate & Business Services and the Chief Executive Officer (CEO). - Other authorised levels of access are set as follows.